-The valve body is fastened to the bonnet or cover, another pressure retaining shell.
+The valve body is fastened to the bonnet or cover, another pressure-retaining shell.
 It normally provides an opening for the valve stem to pass through.
 The bonnet (Fig. 5) contains a stuffing box.
-Valve internals are accessed through the bonnet or cover.
-It serves as the base for the valve top works like the yoke, hand-wheel, etc. The Bonnet is classified based on the type of attachment as Bolted, Bellow, Sealed, Screwed-on, Welded, Union, Pressure Sealed, etc.
+Valve internals is accessed through the bonnet or cover.
+It serves as the base for the valve top works like the yoke, hand wheel, etc. The Bonnet is classified based on the type of attachment as Bolted, Bellow, Sealed, Screwed-on, Welded, Union, Pressure Sealed, etc.

 Bolts, nuts, and washers are combinedly called Bolting.
 The bolting material is selected based on the application conforming to the applicable codes and standards.

-Note that, The valve body, bonnet, packing, etc even though come in contact with the flow medium are not considered valve trim.
+Note that, The valve body, bonnet, packing, etc even though comes in contact with the flow medium are not considered valve trim.

 - Non-Rising Stem: The Hand Wheel and the stem are in the same position whether the valve is opened or closed.
 In such a case, the screw is inside the Bonnet and comes in contact with the fluid.